Kaiapoi Island

 Please check notices and events for the latest information or like our Facebook page to stay up to date.

-About 15km from Christchurch, the Kaiapoi Island section of the Waimakariri River Regional Park is a place for walking, running and cycling.
+About 15km from Christchurch, the Kaiapoi Island section of the Waimakariri River Regional Park allows walking, running and cycling.
 It also provides access for anglers hoping to catch freshwater sport fish such as salmon and trout.
 Suitable for whitebaiting.

-Boat ramp - With easy access to the river, operated by Jet Boating NZ.
+- Boat ramp has easy access to the river and is operated by Jet Boating NZ

 Kaiapoi Island Motocross Park - Motocross track, flat tracks, learners area and family area.